leonoorverbaan/LERACS/README.md

 ### Required hardware:
 - Franka Emika Research 3 Robot arm
 - External PC (Ubuntu 20.04)
+- ZED 2 Camera mounted on flanch
-- Objects with ArUco markers
+- Objects with ArUco markers (marker_size=0.04)
+	- DICT_5X5_50
+	- DICT_5X5_100
+	- DICT_5X5_250
+	- DICT_5X5_1000

 ### Franka Emika Research 3 Robot
 1. Mount the robot securely to a flat surface.
 2. Connect the power cable and the controller to the robot.
 3. Power on the robot, connect the Ethernet cable to the external PC and go to the interface of the IP address.
+Connect usb camera to the external PC as well and identify the camera index.
 4. Unlock all the joints and activate the FCI.

 ### External PC (Ubuntu 20.04)